Philosophy

 Breadth Requirements: History, Philosophy and Cultural Studies

-PHLB03H3 - Philosophy of Aesthetics
+PHLB03H3 - Introduction to Aesthetics

 An examination of challenges posed by the radical changes and developments in modern and contemporary art forms.
 For example, given the continuously exploding nature of art works, what do they have in common - what is it to be an artwork?